Complex phase diagram and supercritical matter: Results

-Not unique to vdW fluids, these phenomena are also observed in water systems.
-To investigate this, we performed molecular dynamic (MD) simulations within the $NpT$ ensemble and located the phase boundary between gas and liquid phases of water, its critical point, and $C_p$/$K_T$ Widom lines in its $T$-$p$ phase diagram.
-We developed an approximate method for calculating LY zeros based on MD results at $(T_0, p_0)$ by estimating the density of states using the probability distribution of enthalpy $H$ and volume $V$~\cite{SI}.
-By discretizing the partition function into polynomials with arguments $e^{-\beta \Delta E}$ or $e^{-\beta p \Delta V}$, we derived $T$- or $p$-zeros (Fig.~\ref{water}(a)(b)).
-The complex phase diagram of water is given in Fig.~\ref{water}(c).
-Beyond the critical point, the $T$-/$p$-edges deviate from the coincident transition points and gradually move away from the physical plane (Fig.~\ref{water}(d)), and manifest similar correspondences to Widom lines with vdW results (Fig.~\ref{water}(e)).
-The consistent findings within different models/treatments indicate the power of the complex diagram.
+Apart from the idealized vdW and Ising models, these traits of the complex phase diagram have also been observed in molecular dynamics simulations of realistic water systems.
+Using the method for calculating LY zeros based on MD results, we have derived the $p$- and $T$-zeros (Fig.~\ref{fig:waterZero}(a)(b)) of TIP4P water.
+In the meantime, the location $\kappa_T$ or $C_p$ reach its maximum is also close to the corresponding LY edge (Fig.~\ref{fig:waterZero}(c)(d)).
+The complex phase diagram of water is given in Fig.~\ref{fig:waterCpd}(a).
+It is evident that the $T$-/$p$-edges branch from the coincident transition points and gradually move away from the physical plane (Fig.~\ref{fig:waterCpd}(a)), and manifest similar correspondences to extreme lines with vdW results (Fig.~\ref{fig:waterCpd}(c)).
+The consistency in findings across different models and treatments underscores the efficacy of the complex phase diagram.